strapi/documentation/docusaurus/docs/dev-docs/migration/v3-to-v4/code/controllers.md

 In Strapi v4, controllers export the result of a call to the [`createCoreController` factory function](/dev-docs/backend-customization/controllers#implementation), with or without further customization.
 :::

-Migrating [controllers](dev-docs/backend-customization/controllers) to Strapi v4 consists in making sure that each controller is located in the proper folder and uses the `createCoreController` factory function introduced in v4.
+Migrating [controllers](/dev-docs/backend-customization/controllers) to Strapi v4 consists in making sure that each controller is located in the proper folder and uses the `createCoreController` factory function introduced in v4.

 Due to the differences between controllers implementation in Strapi v3 and v4, it's recommended to create a new controller file, then optionally bring existing v3 customizations into the new file and adapt them when necessary.

-::: note
+:::note
 The controller file can be created automatically with the [interactive CLI command `strapi generate`](/dev-docs/cli#strapi-generate).
 :::